History of RIC

 Increasingly connected internationally, Research Impact Canada (RIC) is a pan-Canadian network of universities committed to maximizing the impact of academic research for the public good in local and global communities.
 RIC is committed to developing institutional capacities to support creating and assessing impacts of research, scholarship and creative activities by developing and sharing best practices, services and tools.

 Founded in 2006 by York University and the University of Victoria, RIC is currently a network of 17 universities that have invested in an institutional capacity to support research impacts of faculty, students and partner organizations.
-Current members are: Carleton University, Dalhousie University, Kwantlen Polytechnic University, McMaster University, Memorial University of Newfoundland and Labrador, Université du Montréal, Université du Québec à Montréal, University of Alberta, University of Brighton (UK), University of British Columbia, University of Guelph, University of New Brunswick, University of Saskatchewan, University of Victoria, University of Winnipeg, Western University and York University.
+Current members are: Carleton University, Dalhousie University, Kwantlen Polytechnic University, McMaster University, Memorial University of Newfoundland and Labrador, Université du Montréal, Université du Québec à Montréal, University of Alberta, University of Brighton (UK), University of British Columbia, University of Guelph, University of New Brunswick, University of Ottawa, University of Saskatchewan, University of Victoria, University of Winnipeg and York University.

 - Received Intellectual Property Mobilization (IPM) Grant from Social Science and Humanities Research Council (SSHRC) and Canadian Institute for Health Research (CIHR)